Do Too Many or Too Few Students from Poverty Get a Special Ed Label?

 Strangely enough, I believe that both things are true.
 What we see in our work is that high proportions of students from poverty have deficits in cognitive skills, especially working memory and attention.
 In many circumstances, that would qualify them for specialized instruction and supports – and the label that goes with that.
 However, what they need is not the whole apparatus of specialized instruction and supports because they have ability to learn, although not the developed capacity to learn.

-What this means is that these students’ cognitive skills, including working memory and attention and others, can be dramatically improved with the right kind of cognitive training.
-Thus, if we address those deficits before the label gets applied (in RtI or MTSS), we would have students better served and more capable of learning, and many fewer students without expensive processes and labels.
+What this means is that these student’s cognitive skills, including working memory and attention and others, can be dramatically improved with the right kind of cognitive training.
+Thus, if we address those deficits before the label gets applied (in RtI or MTSS), we will have students better served and more capable of learning, and many fewer students without expensive processes and labels.

 The percentage of students classified as “special ed” across the country is about 13%.
 We have come across schools where the proportion of students receiving specialized services is 30% or more.
 In some of our testing, we see 70% or more of students living in poverty showing cognitive deficits.
 Does it make sense to classify 70% of a school as special ed?
 Not usually, although of course, there are some schools dedicated to serving students with special needs, and that is a different story.